Kohfukuji, 1,300 Years of Fujiwara Clan's Temple and Its Attractions

 In May of that year, a major conflict erupted between the Tang Dynasty and the Goguryeo Kingdom, heightening military tensions across Asia.
 To promptly address this international crisis, a smooth transition of imperial succession from Emperor Kogyku, who was 51 years old, became necessary.
 However, it was anticipated that the emperor’s death would lead to an interregnum due to the "Mogari" funeral ritual, which could last from several months to several years.
 To minimize this interregnum, it is believed that the leading candidate for the throne and his supporter, the Soga clan, were assassinated.
 Consequently, Emperor Kogyoku abdicated while still alive, paving the way for Emperor Kotoku to ascend the throne.
 In addition, far from being a candidate to be the next emperor, Kotoku may have been waiting for an opportunity to accede to the throne. (by Historica, Mitsuo Toyama)

-In recognition of his contribution to these reforms, Kamatari was posthumously granted the Fujiwara surname by Emperor Tenji in 669.
+In recognition of his contribution to these reforms, Kamatari was posthumously granted the Fujiwara surname and the highest court rank, Daishokkan, by Emperor Tenji in 669.
 This event marked the beginning of the Fujiwara clan’s future prosperity.
 In 701, the first systematic legal code in Japan, the "Taiho Ritsuryo," was completed with the contributions of many people, including Kamatari's son, Fuhito.
+This code stipulated a system in which descendants received ranks based on their fathers' ranks.
+Kamatari's highest court rank provided his descendants with a higher rank than other clans, forming the foundation for the prosperity of the Fujiwara clan.

 Expanding Power Base as a Relative of Emperors